levpen/Synchronized-File-Storage/Report.md

 ## Tests and PoC

-To test the code we made the docker image which starts the server on port 80.
+To test the code we made the docker image which starts the server on port 80 with command ```docker-compose up --build```.
 We also used linter with flake8 integrated in GitHub Actions for CI/CD.

 ### Demo: https://www.youtube.com/watch?v=FNiAOhREgmQ